 The Bible verse above is one I hold near to my heart.
 When I started this business, I knew that I wanted it to always first and foremost be a way for me to serve The Lord.
 One of my favorite ways to serve Him is through giving!
 One thing that has been instilled in me since I was little is if you have it, give it!!
-So with a full and happy heart, I am so excited to announce that every quarter a person/family/organization will be selected to receive 3% of every session booked with Shelby Tsika Photography!
-The best part: I am involving my past/present/future clients!
-Anyone can fill out the form below and nominate a charity, organization, family in need, etc. Nominations will remain private for my eyes only, but the chosen charity, organization, or family will be announced below each month!
-I will tell you about my heart behind each months giving and their mission statement.
-I am truly grateful for the ability to make this a part of my business and I hope that The Lord will use me in incredible ways through this!
+So with a full and happy heart, I am so excited to announce that every quarterly and monthly, a percentage of every session booked with Shelby Tsika Photography will be given to two of our most beloved charities!
+Monthly, we sponsor a sweet child through Naomi's Village!
+Quarterly, we give to Imani Collective.
+You can read more about these wonderful places below!
+I am truly grateful for the ability to make this a part of my business and I hope that The Lord will use it in incredible ways through this!

 Mission: Our homes are shared spaces that are meant to be well lived-in and well designed.
 But all too often, our aesthetic halts at our kid’s bedroom door.
 Our belief at Imani Collective is that each piece we bring into our homes should be meaningful and thoughtfully integrated, able to flow from one room to the next.
 That our kids feel free to live in every space of our homes, and that we actually want them to — because, let’s face it, our llama pillow pairs pretty nicely with your sectional.
 We create sustainably and ethically sourced pieces for kids and their modern mamas, that are non-toxic and handmade by over 50 empowered women in Kenya + Dallas.